youngtuotuo/youngtuotuo.github.io/_posts/2024-02-22-rethinking-awesome-lists.md

 to know the whole pace.
 GLASSES EMOJI

 Did you notice you just read through an useless paragraph?
-Try to recap how much this shitty paragraph you met when googling.
-They leverage the knowledge chain to extend their article length, leave the reader being exhausted beofre actually read the core content, let them need to go back another day to literally start learning.
+Try to recap how many those shitty paragraphs you met when googling.
+They leverage the knowledge chain (or, bubbles) to extend their article length, leave the reader being exhausted beofre actually read the core contents, let them need to go back another day to literally start learning.

 Go back to the github awesome list repo.
 You feel exhausted after reading the long introduction paragraph.
 You see a small, tiny scroll bar.
 You look at the